Braintree railway station (England): History

 There have been two stations at Braintree.
 The first, which was the northern terminus of the Maldon, Witham & Braintree Railway, opened on 2 October 1848.
 That station was closed to passengers with the opening of the Bishop's Stortford, Dunmow & Braintree Railway on 22 February 1869, when the old terminus was replaced by a through-station on the new line.
 It continued as a goods depot until 1964.
 The new station was named Braintree & Bocking on 19 October 1910, but reverted to its original name of Braintree between 1948 and 1953.
 The station once featured in many model railway sets as "Braintree & Bocking" was the printed station name in the Airfix railway accessories.
 Passenger services on the route between Braintree and Bishop's Stortford ceased on 3 March 1952.

+A 15 mile cycle and walking track, the Flitch Way, was created in 1994 on the extension branch line to Bishop's Stortford beyond Braintree railway station to the outskirts of Bishop's Stortford.

 Services

 All services at Braintree are operated by Greater Anglia using EMUs.

 The typical off-peak service is one train per hour to and from London Liverpool Street via with additional services running to and from station during the peak hours.

 On Sundays, services at the station run only as far as Witham.